Spacewalkers complete 4 years of power upgrades for station

 CAPE CANAVERAL, Fla.
 (AP) — A pair of spacewalking astronauts completed a four-year effort to modernize the International Space Station's power grid on Monday, installing one last battery.

 Over the weekend, flight controllers in Houston used the space station’s big robot arm to replace the last pair of old-style batteries with a single better-quality one.
-Astronauts Mike Hopkins and Victor Glover needed to put the finishing touches on this newest lithium-ion battery to complete a series of spacewalks that began in 2017.
+NASA's Mike Hopkins and Victor Glover put the finishing touches on this newest lithium-ion battery to complete a series of spacewalks that began in 2017.

 The space station is now equipped with 24 lithium-ion batteries to store power collected by the solar panels.
 The big, boxy batteries, surpassing 400 pounds (180 kilograms) each, provide electricity for the orbiting lab when it's on the night side of Earth.
 They're so powerful that only half as many are needed as the old nickel-hydrogen batteries they replaced.